timpt0261/CMPM-121-F0-Proto/README.md

 ### [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
 The scenario is completed once the player has harvested 5 plants.
 Again, the points plants yield currently have no purpose, just their acquisition.

+### Reflection
+I (Ben) really wanted a Fire-Emblem-Like combat system, and maybe we can manage that in the future -- the idea was that zombies/monsters would come from the margins of the screen to attack plants, and you'd have to fight them off while trying to figure out if you could harvest plants in time that would give you buffs.
+Godot is pretty weird, and the holiday hit, and so we only got to the bare minimum of requirements.
+It bummed me out, but what can you do?
+We scoped smaller.

+We had a lot of arguments about using GDScript versus C#, and so far it seems like we made the right decision, but we also have a lot of sloppy getting of data across classes, and we're also using nodes, which the professor recommended against.
+Since Gabe is the engine lead, he's offered to do this before we start F1, but I don't know if it's feasible.

+I've been Design Lead, but I feel like I've been de facto project lead.
+I don't think Tools has a lot to do right now since Godot's pipeline is kind of already built for you, too, but Reuben did help get the .gitignore properly working.

+Here's to hoping we can clean up a bit for F1.

+# Devlog Entry - [11/19/2023]
+Reuben Chavez: I have create the repo for our final project and have intergrated godot.

 ## Introducing the Team